grafana/grafana/docs/sources/alerting/fundamentals/_index.md

 [Contact points](ref:contact-points) determine the notification message and where notifications are sent.
 For example, you might have a contact point that sends notifications to an email address, to Slack, to an incident management system (IRM) such as Grafana OnCall or Pagerduty, or to a webhook.

+### Notification messages

+By default, notification messages include alert details, such as the number of alerts, their status, and annotations to help responders address alert issues.
+Notification messages can also be customized.

 In the alert rule, you can choose a contact point to receive the alert notifications or use notification policies instead.

 ### Notification policies

-[Notification policies](ref:notification-policies) provide a flexible method to handle alert notifications for larger systems.
+[Notification policies](ref:notification-policies) is an advanced option to handle alert notifications for larger systems.

 Notification policies routes alerts to contact points via label matching.
 Each notification policy consists of a set of label matchers (0 or more) that specify which alert instances (identified by their labels) they handle.
 Notification policies are defined in a tree structure, where the root of the notification policy tree is the **Default notification policy**, which ensures all alert instances are handled.